gabri1298/CI2025_lab3/README.md

   - **Negative weights with high noise** frequently created negative cycles, making paths unbounded.
   - **Sparse graphs** had many unreachable pairs, especially at larger sizes.

-### Why NetworkX Instead of A* or Custom Implementations?
+### Why use Dijkstra and Bellman-Ford Instead of A* or Custom Implementations?

-The choice to use NetworkX was deliberate and based on fundamental algorithmic and practical considerations:

 **1. The All-Pairs Problem Structure**
-- The task requires computing shortest paths for **all n × (n-1) pairs** of nodes
+- The task requires computing shortest paths for **all n × (n-1) / 2 pairs** of nodes
-- A 1000-node graph needs **999,000 individual path computations**
+- A 1000-node graph needs **499,500 individual path computations**
-- A* is a **single-source, single-destination** algorithm—running it for all pairs would require 999,000 separate executions
+- A* is a **single-source, single-destination** algorithm—running it for all pairs would require 499,500 separate executions

 **2. Specialized All-Pairs Algorithms Are Orders of Magnitude Faster**
 - NetworkX uses algorithms specifically designed for all-pairs scenarios: